stas-sultanov/docs/slm-pack.md

 \*1 requires additional infrastructure, setup, provision and maintainance.

 ## Use scenarios
-In order to give understending about total cost of ownership, this section provides several use-case scenarios.
+In order to give understending about aproximate cost of ownership, this section provides several use-case scenarios.
-Final cost of **Option M** may be reduced by utilizing existing [Visual Studio Subscriptions](https://www.visualstudio.com/vs/pricing/).
+* Stakeholders are operating with requirements only.
-Stakeholder are operating with requirements and test cases only.
+* Performance tests, Build & Release agents and Package Management are not included.
-Performance tests are not included.
+* Gost of **Option M** may be reduced if users have [Visual Studio Subscriptions](https://www.visualstudio.com/vs/pricing/).

 ### Scenario 1
 Small size team: 3 stakeholders, 5 dev/ops, 1 tester.